Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: Integer lattice counting estimates

 \noi If $N_{k - 2} \ll N_{\textup{sum}} \ll N_{k - 1}$, then \eqref{CS1} is bounded by

 \noi given that $s \geq \al - 1$.
 Combining \eqref{CS2}, \eqref{CS3}, and \eqref{CS4}, we obtain the desired estimate.

 \end{proof}

-Next, we consider a general counting estimate involving suprema, which will be used in the proof of the deterministic random tensor estimate. \begin{lemma} Let $k \geq 3$ be an integer, $1 < \al \leq 2$, $N_1,\dots,N_k \geq 1$ be dyadic numbers, and $\zeta \in \R$.
+Next, we consider a general counting estimate involving a supremum, which will be used in the proof of the deterministic random tensor estimate.
+The estimate generalizes \cite[Lemma~4.22~(i)]{Bring2}. \begin{lemma} Let $k \geq 3$ be an integer, $1 < \al \leq 2$, $N_1,\dots,N_k \in 2^\N$ be dyadic numbers, and $\zeta \in \R$.
 Let the phase function $\kappa$ be as in \eqref{kappa}.
 Then, we have

 \noi where $\max_{(3)}$ denotes the third largest element. \end{lemma}